tracky-ai/afdemo/README.md

             urlString.append("&\(key)=\(value)")
         }
 ```
-- Replace `<YOUR_WEBSITEID>` with the value from your Tracky account.
-It wille be provided by the Tracky team.

 For those utilizing the appDelegate, integrate the `start` method of the `Tracky` class instance within the `application:didFinishLaunchingWithOptions:` method as follows:
 ```swift